rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 It costs $395, but you can run quickly switch among Windows or Linux on a MacOSX machine using VMWare Fusion.

 This would enable you to experiment with setups.

+VMware Fusion 7 worked great.
+But when I upgraded my Mac to Yosemite, I got this message:

+VMware Sopport was not able to figure it about trying various tricks.
+<a target="_blank" href="https://unix.stackexchange.com/questions/169623/yosemite-fusion-7-0-1-now-gets-could-not-open-dev-vmmon-no-such-file-or-dir">Some</a> found that uninstalling Vagrant fixed the problem. <a target="_blank" href="https://apple.stackexchange.com/questions/155109/vmware-fusion-could-not-open-dev-vmmon-error">Others</a> suggested:

+   <tt><strong>sudo kextunload -b com.intel.kext.intelhaxm
+   </strong></tt>

 <a target="_blank" href="http://www.souldevteam.net/blog/2013/10/06/os-x-mavericks-10-9-retail-vmware-image-release-notes-links/">
 Run OSX in VMware within Windows</a>